Malaaaa/blog-sample/docs/JavaScript/Closure.md

 ![devtool](F:\Github\blog-sample\docs\JavaScript\img\image-20220324134517641.png)

-I used create react app to build this test project.
-So you can see at the sope area there is a Closure (./src/App.js) and we can see the only Global scope window.
+ At the sope area there is a Closure (./src/App.js) and we can see the only Global scope window.
 The Closure between them is index.js, and the top one also the deepest one is Closure (testClosure) in Clouser exmaple

 ![Scope](F:\Github\blog-sample\docs\JavaScript\img\scople.png)